Columbus, Georgia: 21st century

+full staff had been achieved.
+The Department reported a force consisting of 369 police officers and 54 dispatchers.

 Geography

-Columbus is one of Georgia's three Fall Line Cities, along with Augusta and Macon.
+Columbus is one of Georgia's three Fall Line cities, along with Augusta and Macon.
 The Fall Line is where the hilly lands of the Piedmont plateau meet the flat terrain of the coastal plain.
 As such, Columbus has a varied landscape of rolling hills on the north side and flat plains on the south.
 The fall line causes rivers in the area to decline rapidly towards sea level.
 Textile mills were established here in the 19th and early 20th centuries to take advantage of the water power from the falls.

-Interstate 185 runs north-south through the middle of the city, with nine exits within Muscogee County.
+Interstate 185 runs north–south through the middle of the city, with nine exits within Muscogee County.
 I-185 runs north about 50 mi from its beginning to a junction with I-85 just east of LaGrange and about 60 mi southwest of Atlanta.
 U.S. Route 27, U.S. Route 280, and Georgia State Route 520 (known as South Georgia Parkway) all meet in the interior of the city.
 U.S. Route 80 runs through the northern part of the city, locally known as J.R.
 Allen Parkway; Alternate U.S. Route 27 and Georgia State Route 85 run northeast from the city, locally known as Manchester Expressway.

 The city is located at 32.489608°N 84.940422°W.

 According to the US Census Bureau, the city has a total area of 221.0 sqmi, of which 216.3 sqmi are land and 4.7 sqmi (2.14%) are covered by water.

+Columbus borders Phenix City, its largest suburb (in Alabama).
+Columbus also borders Chattahoochee, Talbot, Harris, and Russell County, which is in Alabama.